 Older cattle should not need a drench, as the cause of their scouring is most likely to be something else, such as the flush autumn feed.
 They will certainly produce loose dung on autumn green feed and their water intake increases.

 Keep up Facial Eczema precautions, and don’t be talked into stopping because spore counts may be dropping.
 Spores can rise quickly at any time to trigger risks, especially as stock will have been sensitised during the season by many small rises in spore counts over a long season.
 Young stock are a special priority for FE protection as the resulting liver damage can have long-lasting effects.
 It’s now accepted that affected livers never return to full health after toxin damage.

-Also watch also for ryegrass staggers in cattle (and horses) as being larger animals can damage themselves much more than sheep and goats can.
+Also watch for ryegrass staggers in cattle (and horses) as being larger animals falling down when moving can damage themselves much more than sheep and goats can.

 There’s also plenty of advertising promoting mineral and trace element supplements for cattle, especially in autumn.
 Talk to your vet about this, as checks can be made from blood, liver biopsies and sampling livers from stock killed at the works, which is the most accurate.
 Cattle love mineral licks but they may not be needed.

-Pregnancy test any cows if you are not sure of their status – you can’t afford to keep empty ones.
+Pregnancy test any cows if you are not sure of their status – you can’t afford to pour feed into empty ones.

 - Clean troughs on a regular basis.